ReaperOAK/player-auction/Copilot-Processing.md

 # Copilot Processing - Player Auction System

 ## Current User Request
-Downgrade Tailwind CSS from v4 to v3 for better stability and fix all configuration files
+Socket.IO isn't providing instant updates - page refresh is required to see changes.
+Need to debug and fix real-time functionality.

 ## Previous Request
 Create a web-based real-time player auction platform for a football tournament with ~12 teams.
 The system should support: